Superman/Batman: Jeph Loeb

-In "Absolute Power" (issues #14–18, illustrated by Carlos Pacheco), Lightning Lord, Saturn Queen, and Cosmic King—three supervillains from the 31st century—eliminate members of the Justice League of America, except for young Superman and Batman, whom they raise as their own children.
+In "Absolute Power" (issues #14–18, illustrated by Carlos Pacheco), Legion of Super-Villains members Lightning Lord, Saturn Queen, and Cosmic King eliminate members of the Justice League of America, except for young Superman and Batman, whom they raise as their own children.
 Batman and Superman are raised to be dictators of the world, eliminating all opposition and killing people who would otherwise be their friends.
 During a fight with Wonder Woman and the Freedom Fighters, as Uncle Sam has been given Hal Jordan's power ring, during which Batman is killed but Superman is able to kill Diana with her lasso, the timeline is thrown into chaos, and the two men travel through alternate timelines.
 Darkseid makes a deal with them in one reality to send them back through time to stop the supervillains who raised them from altering history.
 When trying to change Batman's history back, Batman breaks down and shoots Joe Chill – the killer of Thomas Wayne and Martha Wayne.
 The Legion then team up with Ra's al Ghul to take over the world.
 Superman and Batman restore history, but the murders they committed haunt them.

 Issue #19 (illustrated by Ian Churchill) is a stand-alone backdoor pilot story for the Supergirl series.
 The issue was later reprinted as Supergirl #0.

 In "With a Vengeance!" (issues #20–25, illustrated by Ed McGuiness), Mister Mxyzptlk battles the Joker, who has tricked Bat-Mite out of his powers, using other characters as their pawns.
-Superman and Batman fight a team of superheroes from an alternate universe called the Maximums (a pastiche of Marvel Comics' Avengers series, more specifically their incarnations from the Ultimate universe, the Ultimates).
+Superman and Batman fight a team of superheroes from an alternate universe called the Maximums (a pastiche of the Ultimates).
 Keeping the bargain he made in "Absolute Power", Superman frees Darkseid from the Source Wall.
 Double-crossed, Superman becomes stuck in the wall himself.
 Bizarro and multiple Supergirls rescue him.
 Everyone so far and many more other duplicates fight in an arena before Bat-Mite escapes.
 The two imps tie up all loose ends with their cosmic powers.
 Additionally, Superman, Batman and the Toyman discover that Captain Atom is alive.